eragonruan/text-detection-ctpn/README.md

 ### Windows

-1. Install Python3 64-bit
+1. Install Python3 64-bit:
     -   from the [official site](https://www.python.org/downloads/), ***or***
     -   with Anaconda, from the [official site](https://www.anaconda.com/products/individual#Downloads), ***or***
     -   with Anaconda, [via Chocolatey](https://chocolatey.org/packages/anaconda3): `choco install anaconda3`
-2. Open a terminal where you have access to Python
+2. Open a terminal where you have access to Python:
     -   this might not be `cmd`, depending if you chose to add `python` to `%PATH%` during installation
     -   to make sure the installation succeeded, run: `python --version`
-3. Install Tensorflow 2.x, if you don't have it already
+3. Install Tensorflow 2.x, if you don't have it already:
     -   `conda install tensorflow`, ***or***
     -   `pip install tensorflow`
 4. From the terminal, go into the root directory of the project: `cd <ROOT>`